 In today’s No-Till Farmer podcast, brought to you by Montag Mfg., we welcome Joe Nester to talk about why phosphorus is more soluble today and the four “Ps” no-tillers should follow to keep phosphorus in the soil and out of local waterways.

 Click here to see Joe Nester's Powerpoint presentation.

-The No-Till Farmer podcast is brought to you by Montag Mfg.
+No-Till Farmer's podcast series is brought to you by Montag Manufacturing.

-Montag Mfg. is your fertilizing equipment specialist.
-Offering dry, liquid and complete fertilizer systems, as well as auto-steer carts, Montag’s precision fertilizer placement solutions will reduce your rate, increase your yield and assist your stewardship goals.
-Visit them at www.montagmfg.com, or call today at (712)852-4574.
+Montag Manufacturing is your fertilizing equipment specialist.
+Offering dry, liquid and complete fertilizer systems as well as auto-steer carts, Montag’s precision fertilizer-placement solutions will reduce your rate, increase your yield and assist your stewardship goals.
+Visit them at montagmfg.com.

 Intro Music: Adam Selzer - True North

 Interlude Music: Alialujah Choir - Little Picture (Instrumental)